 - Metal Coffee Can or Large Metal Juice can for melting wax

 - Pack each little egg compartment of the egg carton with plenty of dryer lint.

 - Cut a small opening in a large metal coffee can to allow easier pouring of the wax.
 Sometimes metal coffee cans are hard to find but a tall metal juice can also work very well.

 - Melt the wax using the old coffee can or metal juice can in a pot of water, a faux double boiler method.
 Or a candle making metal pitcher

 - Cover your workspace with aluminum foil to protect your countertops.
 Place the egg cartons filled with lint on the foil.
 Carefully pour the melted wax into each egg compartment adding more if necessary.

 - Allow them to cool completely and close the lids for easy storage.

-- When you are ready to light a campfire, tear off one or two of the DIY firestarters and Light the edges of the extra cardboard around the edges, Add wood chips, twigs or tender on top and as the fire grows add larger pieces of wood.
+- When you are ready to light a campfire, tear off one or two of the DIY firestarters and Light the edges of the extra cardboard around the edges, Add wood chips, twigs and smaller logs and as the fire grows add larger pieces of wood

 Love Cast Iron?

 Join us and receive "How to Season and Care for Cast Iron" ebook and weekly email newlestters to what's cooking at the Ranch.